Install the Server

 SonarQube cannot be run as

-root on Unix-based systems, so create a dedicated user account for SonarQube if necessary.
+root on Unix-based systems, so create a dedicated user account to use for SonarQube if necessary.

 $SONARQUBE-HOME (below) refers to the path to the directory where the SonarQube distribution has been unzipped.